radixdlt/official-examples/step-by-step/16-candy-store-external-blueprint/README.md

-    This is because the Candy Store blueprint is trying to find the Gumball Machine blueprint, but the Gumball Machine blueprint does not exist on the at the given address yet.
+    This is because the Candy Store blueprint is trying to find the Gumball Machine blueprint, but the Gumball Machine blueprint does not exist on the ledger at the given address yet.

 ### Setup including publishing an external blueprint